 Each one has a set of formularies(medications they prefer you use, and how much they cost), which are adjusted annually, and all the medications are in different ‘tiers’ of expense.

-Basically, tiers 1 and 2 cover generics, 2 and 3 cover simple brand-name stuff, and the higher tiers get more expansive/less coverage/more likely to include a coinsurance payment, rather than a copay.
+Basically, tiers 1 and 2 cover generics, 2 and 3 cover simple brand-name stuff, and the higher tiers get more expensive, provide less coverage, and are more likely to include a coinsurance payment, rather than a copay.

 Each part D plan will move some medications around, sometimes between tiers and often remove or add medications to their formularies, so even if you are taking the same medications every year, the costs with the same provider may vary.